Chart Color Schemes

 The level of residential development activity in Seabrook is very low in comparison to the average area assessed nationally by AreaSearch

 Seabrook has averaged approximately three new dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25, 15 homes were approved, with none so far in FY26.
+Between the financial years 2021 (FY-21) and 2025 (FY-25), a total of 15 homes were approved, with no approvals recorded so far in FY-26.

-The population decline in recent years suggests that new supply has been keeping up with demand, providing good choices for buyers.
-The average construction cost value of new homes is $262,000, which is below regional levels, indicating more affordable housing options for buyers.
+The population has been declining recently, suggesting that new supply has likely met demand, providing good options for buyers.
+New homes have an average expected construction cost value of $262,000, which is below the regional level, indicating more affordable housing choices.
 Compared to Greater Melbourne, Seabrook has significantly less development activity, 94.0% below the regional average per person.
-This limited supply generally supports stronger demand and values for established properties.
-Development activity in Seabrook is also lower than national levels, reflecting market maturity and possible development constraints.
+This limited new supply generally supports stronger demand and values for established properties.
+Development activity in Seabrook is also lower than the national average, suggesting market maturity and possible development constraints.

 Recent development has consisted entirely of standalone homes, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
-There are approximately 3083 people per dwelling approval, indicating an established market.
-By 2041, Seabrook is expected to grow by 1558 residents.
+As of now, there are approximately 3083 people per dwelling approval in Seabrook, indicating an established market.
+According to the latest AreaSearch quarterly estimate, Seabrook is expected to grow by 1,558 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development